BillMills/gammaSpectrum/README.md

 Open up the demo.html example in a browser, and click on either side of one of the peaks - voila!
 The display zooms in to be bounded by the two x-bins you clicked on, no extra setup required.

 ####Unzoom
-To unzoom the plot, call the spectrumViewer.unzoom() function.
-An example of attaching this to an HTML button is in the demo.html page - hit the button and the plot unzooms to show the whole spectrum.
+Unzoom is set up by default as the canvas' double-click feature.
+Also, the demo provides and example of attaching the unzoom() method to a button.

 ####Drag Window
 Mouse down on the plot, drag across, and release - the window zooms in on the range you dragged over.